ClosingBracket/osv/README.md

 ### Setting up development environment

-TODO: OSv can only be built on a 64-bit x86 Linux distribution.
-Please note that
-      this means the "x86_64" or "amd64" version, not the 32-bit "i386" version.
+OSv can only be built on a 64-bit x86 Linux distribution.
+Please note that this means the "x86_64" or "amd64" version, not the 32-bit "i386" version.

-In order to build OSv kernel you need a physical or virtual machine with Linux distribution on it and GCC toolchain and all necessary packages and libraries.
+In order to build OSv kernel you need a physical or virtual machine with Linux distribution on it and GCC toolchain and all necessary packages and libraries OSv build process depends on.
 The easiest way to set it up is to use [Docker files](https://github.com/cloudius-systems/osv/tree/master/docker#docker-osv-builder) tha OSv comes with.
 You can use them to build your own Docker image and then start it in order to build OSv kernel.

-Otherwise, you can always manually clone OSv repo and use [setup.py](https://github.com/cloudius-systems/osv/blob/master/scripts/setup.py) to install GCC and all required packages, as long as it supports your Linux distribution and you have both git and python 2.7 installed on your machine:
+Otherwise, you can manually clone OSv repo and use [setup.py](https://github.com/cloudius-systems/osv/blob/master/scripts/setup.py) to install GCC and all required packages, as long as it supports your Linux distribution and you have both git and python 2.7 installed on your machine:
 ```bash
 git clone https://github.com/cloudius-systems/osv.git